mrniteshray/HealthForge-AiNity/README.md

 ## 📘 Overview

-**HealthForge** is a next-generation **AI-powered healthcare application** designed to support patients immediately after hospital discharge and throughout their entire recovery journey.
-It is deployed as both a **mobile app** and a **web application**.
+**HealthForge** is a next-generation **AI-powered healthcare application** designed to support patients immediately after hospital discharge and throughout their recovery journey.
+It’s available as both a **mobile app** and a **web application**.

-It generates **personalized, adaptive care plans** and dynamic, region-specific **Indian diet recommendations** using Generative AI, ensuring that patients receive the right care, at the right time, in the right way.
+It generates **personalized, adaptive care plans** and region-specific **Indian diet recommendations** using Generative AI, ensuring that patients receive the right care, at the right time, in the right way.

-By combining AI-driven recovery management, smart nutrition planning (via **NutriAI**), and real-time health analytics, HealthForge empowers patients to recover confidently while keeping doctors informed and engaged.
+By combining AI-driven recovery management, smart nutrition planning (**NutriAI**), and real-time health analytics, HealthForge empowers patients to recover confidently while keeping doctors informed and engaged.

 ---